andreykaere/ixwindow/README.md

 ## About
 Ixwindow is an enhanced version of standard `xwindow` polybar module.
-The main feature is that `ixwindo` displays not only info about active window, but also an icon for it.
+The main feature is that `ixwindow` displays not only info about active window, but also an icon for it.
 It also allows you more customization of printing window info.
-Below is represented and example of what `ixwindow` looks like in action:
+Below is represented an example of what `ixwindow` looks like in action:

 <p align="center">
   <img src="examples/example.gif" alt="animated" />